AbinashBishoyi/FreeRapid/etc/readme.txt

 additional parameters for launching are:

-java -jar frd.jar [-h -v -d]
+java -jar frd.jar [-h -v -d -D<property>=<value>]

 options
   -h (--help,-?)      print this message
-  -v (--version)    print the version information and exit -d (--debug)      print debugging information
+  -v (--version)      print the version information and exit -d (--debug)        print debugging information -Dproperty=value    Passes properties and values to the application (mostly for debug or testing purposes)

 IV.
 Known bugs and Limitations
 =======================================